We are now World History Encyclopedia to better reflect the breadth of our non-profit organization's mission. Learn More

 The inspiration for her theory is the symbols found alongside the animal figures in European Paleolithic cave art.
 A large part of the book focuses on her efforts to thoroughly document and categorize the dots, lines, and other symbols found in the caves.
 While she is hopeful that they may one day be deciphered, she does not believe they are a fully realized writing system - those hoping for such a claim will be disappointed in this book.
 She does, however, seem to believe that they are the product of an abstract way of thinking that may have led to formal writing systems several millennia later.

 The writing in the hardcover edition of the book is supported with maps, black and white photographs, drawings of the signs, colour photographs, and detailed endnotes.

 It is a fascinating book that goes beyond what its title suggests, exploring not just the symbols in the caves, but the emergence of the modern mind.
 For lovers of cave art, this book offers a new angle on the subject that most should find intriguing.

 Petzinger, Genevieve V. "The First Signs: Unlocking the Mysteries of the World's Oldest Symbols."
-Ancient History Encyclopedia.
-Ancient History Encyclopedia, 26 Jul 2018.
+World History Encyclopedia.
+World History Encyclopedia, 26 Jul 2018.
 Web.
-24 Jun 2019.
+11 Apr 2021.